Sustainable Development Goals

 Goal 5: Gender Equality

-The Group also promotes equal opportunity and training and is socially active in an effort to strengthen gender equality.
+The Group also promotes equal opportunity and training and is socially active in an effort to strengthen equality.
 The target quotas set in 2017 of 8 % women on first management level and 12 % women on second management level below the Executive Board were already achieved for Schaeffler AG in 2020 and 2021.
 The Schaeffler Group is in the process of establishing its medium-term target to increase the proportion of women, including the top management levels of the Schaeffler Group.

 Read more